api-platform/docs/core/serialization-groups-and-relations.md

 Built-in actions and the Hydra documentation generator will leverage the specified serialization and deserialization groups to give access only to exposed properties and to guess if they are readable and/or writable.

-## Using different serialization groups per operation
+## Using Different Serialization Groups per Operation

 It is possible to specify normalization and denormalization contexts (as well as any other attribute) on a per operation basis.
 API Platform Core will always use the most specific definition.
 For instance if normalization groups are set both